largehappygroup/ChatGPT_relationship_eval/README.md

 - **`comment_length_preference.py`** – Analyzes GPT's ranking preferences based on comment length.
 - **`IRA_analysis.py`** – Measures inter-rater agreement between GPT rankings and human rankings.
 - **`randomness_check.py`** – Evaluates the consistency of GPT-generated rankings.

+## Analysis Result
+The repository also includes the analysis results of each Research Question.
+For more details, please refer to our research paper's result and analysis section.